allandev5959/allandev5959.github.io/_posts/2021-04-02-Countdown-Walkthrough.md

 ### What is the filename(including extension) that is received as an attachment via email?

-From the conversation, we find the criminals trying to bomb the city.
+From the conversation, we find the criminals are trying to bomb the city.
 Zerry wants to know the bomb time.
 So, a image file contains date and time was being downloaded.
 We can locate the image file downloaded at Autopsy Recent Documents.
 The emoji for the filename are "time" and "Calender".

 ![screenshot](https://bohansec.com/assets/Countdown/10.PNG "screenshot")
 ![screenshot](https://bohansec.com/assets/Countdown/11.PNG "screenshot")